rossfion/java-calorie-calculator/README.md

 The calculator uses the Harris-Benedict equation for basal metabolic rate and multiples the BMR by the activity level of the user.

+It makes use of Java's Scanner class to get input from the user.

 Feel free to use it in any way you wish (college assignments, teaching, etc).
 Attribution would be nice as a matter of courtesy, however, it is not necessary.

 I have tested it, though not thoroughly, so it may have errors.
 Feel free to make improvements.
 Make a note of the amendments you made especially if you need to submit evidence of work.